KirillZenyuk/paradice-foundryvtt/README.md

 # FoundryVTT ParaDice module for Dice So Nice

+This is a Dice So Nice FoundryVTT module expansion.
+This module adds new custom dice presets and themes.

 ## Installation

 1. Open FoundryVTT, go to Add-on Modules tab in the Configuration and Setup menu,